nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 > [!TIP]
 > When calculating embeddings, you will use another plugin (such as [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector) or [nuxeo-hyland-content-intelligence-connector](https://github.com/nuxeo-sandbox/nuxeo-hyland-content-intelligence-connector), once the service is ready to provide embeddings).
 Just make sure to use the same embeddingLenght than the one used in the OpenSearch mapping (see below).

-The plugin contributes this PageProvider in the simple-vector-search-pp-contrib.xml file, under the name "simple-vector-search", so it can be used immediately.
+The plugin contributes this PageProvider in the `VectorSearch-contrib.xml` file, under the name `"VectorSearchPP"`, so it can be used immediately.
 You can of course contribute another one (or as many as you want) with a different `name`, or override this one if you just want to change the `fixedPart`.
-Here, we contribute a new one, named "myVectorSearchPP" in Nuxeo Studio XML.
-It filters also by docType and `isProxy`.
+Here for example, we contribute a new one, named "myVectorSearchPP" in Nuxeo Studio XML.
+It filters also by document type and `isProxy`.

 > [!IMPORTANT]
 > You must always use the `<property name="coreSession">#{documentManager}</property>` property, this is mandatory.